Lesson Contents

-One of the differences between IPv4 and IPv6 is that we don’t use ARP (Address Resolution Protocol) anymore.
-ND (Neighbor Discovery Protocol) will replace the functionality of ARP.
-In this lesson we’ll take a look how ND works.
+One of the differences between IPv4 and IPv6 is that we no longer use ARP (Address Resolution Protocol).
+ND (Neighbor Discovery Protocol) replaces the functionality of ARP.
+In this lesson, we’ll take a look at how ND works.

-ND uses ICMP and solicited node multicast addresses to discover the layer 2 address of other IPv6 hosts the same network (local link).
+ND uses ICMP and solicited-node multicast addresses to discover the layer two address of other IPv6 hosts on the same network (local link).
 It uses two messages to accomplish this:

-Let’s take closer look at these two messages.
+Let’s take a closer look at these two messages.

 IPv6 Neighbor Solicitation Message

-The neighbor solicitation message is used primarily to find the layer two address of another IPv6 address on the local link, it’s also used for DAD (Duplicated Address Detection).
-In this packet the source address will be the source address of the host that is sending the neighbor solicitation, the destination address will be the solicited node multicast address of the remote host.
-This message also includes the layer two address of the host that is sending it.
-In the ICMP header of this packet you will find a type value of 135.
+The neighbor solicitation message is used primarily to find the layer two address of another IPv6 address on the local link.
+It’s also used for DAD (Duplicated Address Detection).
+In this packet, the source address will be the source address of the host sending the neighbor solicitation.
+The destination address will be the solicited-node multicast address of the remote host.
+This message also includes the layer two address of the host sending it.
+In the ICMP header of this packet, you will find a type value of 135.

-Using solicited node multicast addresses as the destination is far more efficient than IPv4’s ARP requests that are broadcasted to all hosts.
+Using solicited-node multicast addresses as the destination is far more efficient than IPv4’s ARP requests broadcast to all hosts.

-Every IPV6 device will compute a solicited node multicast address by taking the multicast group address (FF02::1:FF /104) and adding the last 6 hexadecimal characters from its IPv6 address.
+Every IPV6 device will compute a solicited-node multicast address by taking the multicast group address (FF02::1:FF /104) and adding the last six hexadecimal characters from its IPv6 address.
 It will then join this multicast group address and “listens” to it.

 IPv6 Neighbor Advertisement Message